 The wellhead is the part of the borehole that is visible at the surface.
 Adequate protection is required in order to prevent against possible contamination of the source.
-Section 4 of EPA Drinking Water Advice Note No. 14: Borehole Construction and Wellhead Protection outlines the recommendations for wellhead design.
+Section 4 of the EPA Drinking Water Advice Note No. 14: Borehole Construction and Wellhead Protection outlines the recommendations for wellhead design.
+The same information is applicable for boreholes used for spring water or natural mineral waters.